guilhermebkel/guilhermebkel/README.md

 My name is Guilherme Mota.
 I'm a Tech Lead at @PICSIZE.
 I'm working mostly with Node.js, Typescript and React.js but I love to know about everything that revolves around technology, so I have some knowledge on Devops and Design as well.

-Occasionally you will see me giving stars all around the github repositories just for curiosity.
+I'm also passionate about open source, so occasionally you will see me giving stars all around the github repositories and developing new projects.

 ## 👨‍💻 Current Projects